Can Stress Delay Your Period?

 What kind of stress can cause a delayed period?

-While stress is a normal emotion to experience, it’s important to notice how it affects you.
-There is still so much we don’t talk about when it comes to women’s reproductive health, and periods are at the center of that conversation.
-Mental health and physical health go hand in hand, so if you are having experiences that negatively impact your health it’s important to talk about them and know you can get help.
+While stress is a normal part of life, it’s worth paying attention to how it affects your body.
+Periods are a central piece of the puzzle when it comes to reproductive health, yet they’re often overlooked.
+Mental and physical health go hand in hand, so if stress or other factors are disrupting your cycle, it’s important to talk about it and get support.